OfferFlowApp/offerflow-app/README.md

     *   After creating each price, Stripe will give you a **Price ID** (`price_...`).
 You will have four Price IDs in total.
 4.  **Update Plan IDs in Code**:
     *   Open the file `src/config/plans.ts`.
     *   Replace the placeholder `stripePriceId` values with the four real Price IDs you just created in Stripe.
-Make sure you match them correctly (e.g., the monthly Pro price ID goes into the `pro-monthly` plan).
-5.  **Set Up Webhook**: This lets Stripe notify your app about payments.
+5.  **Set Up Webhook**:
-    *   **Deploy your app first!** You need a public URL (e.g., `https://your-app.com`) before you can create the webhook.
     *   In Stripe, go to **Developers** -> **Webhooks**.
     *   Click **Add endpoint**.
-The URL is your public URL plus `/api/stripe-webhook`. (e.g., `https://your-app.com/api/stripe-webhook`).
+The URL is your new public URL from Firebase plus `/api/stripe-webhook`. (e.g., `https://your-app.web.app/api/stripe-webhook`).
     *   For the events, add: `checkout.session.completed`, `customer.subscription.created`, `customer.subscription.updated`, and `customer.subscription.deleted`.
     *   Create the endpoint.
 Stripe will give you a **Webhook signing secret** (`whsec_...`).
 Copy this into your `.env.local` file for `STRIPE_WEBHOOK_SECRET`.

 ---

 That's it!
-Once you've completed these steps, your application will be fully configured, operational, and ready for customers.
+Once you've completed these steps, your application will be fully configured and operational.

-### Local Development Setup

-To run this project on your local machine for testing or further development:

-1.  **Clone the repository.**
-2.  **Install dependencies:**
-    ```bash
-    npm install
-    ```
-3.  **Configure Environment Variables:**
-    - Follow the "Final Steps to Go Live" guide above to create and populate your `.env.local` file with your keys.
-4.  **Run the development server:**
-    ```bash
-    npm run dev
-    ```
-    Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.